1951 Pont-Saint-Esprit mass poisoning: Previous sanitary events

 In the weeks preceding the outbreak, several villages near Pont-Saint-Esprit reported outbreaks of food poisoning via bread.
 These outbreaks were all linked to bakeries that made their bread with most if not all of their flour supplied by the mill of Maurice Maillet, in Saint-Martin-la-Riviere.
 The symptoms reported were milder than those reported in Pont-Saint-Esprit.

 At Issirac, at least 20 people reported cutaneous eruptions, diarrhea, vomiting and headaches.
 Similar symptoms were reported in Laval-Saint-Roman.
 Multiple families were reported sick in Goudargues and Lamotte-du-Rhone.

 In Connaux, the town's baker received reports from his clients that they believed his bread was causing violent diarrhea.
 He reported that his family, as well as himself, were all suffering from the same afflictions.
 The baker was quick to blame his flour, which he described as “bad, forming a sticky dough with acid fermentation” and which made gray and sticky bread.

-In Saint-Genies-de-Comolas, the town's mayor was alerted by one of the town's two bakers that he received flour that was gray and full of worms.
+In Saint-Geniès-de-Comolas, the town's mayor was alerted by one of the town's two bakers that he received flour that was gray and full of worms.
 The mayor banned making bread with that flour, and referred the situation to the region's prefect, as well as to the driver that delivered the flour.

 The delivery driver, Jean Bousquet, sent the prefect a copy of a remark made to his employer, the miller's union in Nimes, on 9 August.
-The note said that “almost every baker of Centre de Bagnols/Cèze has complained of the quality of the flour provided by Mr. Maillet”.
+The note said that "almost every baker of Centre de Bagnols-sur-Cèze has complained of the quality of the flour provided by Mr. Maillet".
 Following the incident at Connaux, Bousquet requested immediate written instructions from his employer regarding the situation.
 On the 13th of August, he requested that samples be taken to determine if the flour was contaminated.
 During this period, 42 bakers complained of the flour delivered by Bousquet.

 Mass poisoning

-On 16 August 1951, the local offices of the town's two doctors filled with patients reporting similar food poisoning symptoms; nausea, vomiting, cold chills, heat waves.
+On 16 August 1951, the local offices of the town's two doctors filled with patients reporting similar food poisoning symptoms: nausea, vomiting, cold chills, heat waves.
 These symptoms eventually worsened, with added hallucinatory crises and convulsions.
 The situation in the town deteriorated in the following days.
 On the night of 24 August, a man believed himself to be an aeroplane and died by jumping from a second-story window, and an 11-year-old boy tried to strangle his mother.
 One of the town's two doctors would name the night nuit d'apocalypse; apocalyptic night.